 Select this option to enable simulation with RoboDK software.
-This is a feature for expert users or developers only.
+This option is exclusively for developers.

 Daemon port number

 Select the XMLRPC port number for communication with the PalletManager daemon process.
 The default value should not be changed unless it's in conflict with other installed URCaps.